julot/sphinxcontrib-dd/README.rst

 `sphinx_erdiagram <https://pypi.python.org/pypi/sphinx_erdiagram>`__.

 But the extension has been heavily design for japanese language document.
-So it looks rather ugly in english document to the font it use.
+So it looks rather ugly in english document due to the font it use.
 And I also want to reuse the Swagger specification file used to define the REST API.